Rabosa616/BSselector/project/slidesShort.md

 ---

-HEY WAIT! what's this flow/BS stuff?
+HEY WAIT! what's this 'flow' stuff?

 - is this a *self-help therapy*?
 - do I really need a BS?